 In order to truly understand how much it may cost for you to attend Columbia University School of General Studies, it is necessary for you to understand how much it costs each month to support you and any dependents you may have.
-Estimates of living expenses are available on the Student Financial Planning website.
+Estimates of living expenses are available on the Student Financial Services website.

 The Cost of Utilities

 Utilities costs consist of electricity, gas, oil, water, phone, cable, and/or internet service and vary depending upon the level of service required and which company provides those services.

 In order for students to determine how much they may expect to spend on food each month, they should consider how much they will be eating at restaurants versus cooking at home.
 Restaurants and groceries in New York City tend to be expensive.
 To get a realistic idea of grocery costs, students may want to visit FreshDirect.
 For an estimate of how much restaurants around the University may cost, visit MenuPages.